mehulagg/gitlab/doc/api/protected_branches.md

 ]
 ```

-Users on GitLab [Starter, Bronze, or higher](https://about.gitlab.com/pricing/) will also see
+Users on GitLab [Premium or higher](https://about.gitlab.com/pricing/) will also see
 the `user_id` and `group_id` parameters:

 Example response: